-Wherever you find yourself in this story,

-to the person who might have just seen the crazy masses and wondered what is going on.
+Wherever you find yourself in this story, as someone who is just trying to follow the rules that have been handed down, to the person who might have just seen the crazy masses and wondered what is going on.

 Jesus says to you, God is doing a new thing.
 You have to open your hands to receive it.

 You have to unclench your death grip on how you think you are to be